 From the above discussions, we know that not every $k$-regular oriented graph on $n$ vertices has an orientation such that the resultant oriented graph attains optimum skew energy $n\sqrt{k}$.
 For example, there are only two non-isomorphism $3$-regular graphs $G_1$ and $G_2$ on $6$ vertices, both of which have no optimum orientations.
 Figure \ref{Fig8} depicts the maximal orientations of $G_1$ and $G_2$ among all orientations of $G_1$ and $G_2$.
-They have the same skew-spectrum $\pm 2i,\pm 2i, \pm i$ and thus the same skew energy.
+They have the same skew spectrum $\pm 2i,\pm 2i, \pm i$ and thus the same skew energy.
 But the value of their skew energy is less than $6\sqrt{3}$.
-Based on this, we end this section by proposing a general problem as follows:
+Based on this, we raise a general problem as follows:

 \begin{problem} For a given graph, how to orient it so that the oriented graph attains the minimal or maximal skew energy ?
 One can try to think about a complete graph, a hypercube, or some other graph classes. \end{problem}